 For only $7.95 per month, DEMCO will install and maintain a surge protector on the electric meter of your home or shop.
-If it ever fails to stop a power surge from entering your home through the meter, damaged electronics are warrantied up to $50,000.
+If it ever fails to stop a power surge from entering your home through the meter, damaged electronics and appliances may be warrantied up to $50,000.

 For more information on leasing a surge protector for your meter, call us today at 225-262-2921 or click to sign up now!